 Who can use this feature?

-- Organization administrators, Workspace administrators, and Workspace users.
+- Organization administrators, workspace administrators, and workspace users.

 Pushing tasks to Jira lets you update and manage the remediation process in your Jira instance.
+You can push a task to create a new issue in Jira, or link your task to an existing Jira ticket.

 IMPORTANT: